jaydenaung/CloudGuard-Scripts/HowTo/CGI-VMSS-custom-image.md

 8040.900294.0801
 ```

-I’ve two instances in my VMSS group, and the first version is of the latest image version (default) and the second one is the version that we’ve just updated.
+I’ve two VMs in my VMSS group, and the first version is of the latest image version (default) and the second one is the version that we’ve just updated.

 Now your CloudGuard VMSS has been configured to spin up CloudGuard gateways from a specific image version.